 "But your iniquities have separated you from your God; and your sins have hidden His face from you, so that He will not hear."
 (Isaiah 59:2)

-In part one of this study, we considered the Bible's definition of fear and trembling.
+In part one of this study, we considered the Bible's definition of fear.
 It is the fleshly response when one does not fear the Lord.
 Now we must define the fear of the Lord and how we are to cultivate and practice this fear always.
-Hopefully, the examples above have given some understanding of godly fear verses fearing without God.
+Hopefully, the examples above have given some understanding of proper godly fear as it stands in contrast to fearing without God.